 We have also outlined the information we require from paid representatives here.

-More information about our approach to dealing with paid representatives is available in our Operational Guidelines.
+More information about AFCA's approach to dealing with Paid Representatives is available in our Rules and Operational Guidelines, specifically Rules A.8.4 and B.6.1.

 What authority is required to appoint an authorised agent or representative?